casdoor/casdoor-website/docs/integration/java/RuoYi.md

 3. After we deployed casdoor, we should change front-end.
 We should close RuoYi check code
 ![checkcode Switch](/img/RuoYi-Cloud_loginSwitch.png)

- Note that RuoYi-Cloud checkcode needs close in nacos again.
+ Note that RuoYi-Cloud captcha needs to be close in nacos again.
- Note that if you want to register RuoYi-Cloud, you need to ensure the authenticity of your account and user name.
+ Note that RuoYi-Cloud open registration function requires changing sys.account.registerUser to true.

 4. We should add button jump to casdoor and change data's loginForm
 ![login button](/img/RuoYi-Cloud_loginButton.png)